thoughtbot/ruby-science/book/principles/law_of_demeter.md

   `User#account_plan_price`.
 * Avoid assigning to instance variables to work around violations.

-## Objects vs Types
+## Objects vs. Types

-The version of the law quoted at the beginning of this chapter is the "object formulation" from the original paper.
+The version of the Law quoted at the beginning of this chapter is the "object formulation," from the original paper.
 The first formulation was expressed in terms of types:

 > For all classes C, and for all methods M attached to C, all objects to which M